 - Spine Solutions, Inc. v.
 Medtronic Sofamor Danek (W.D.
 Tenn.) – Successfully tried and secured a jury verdict of infringement and validity for Synthes and Spine Solutions (now part of Johnson & Johnson) for a patent relating to spinal disc replacement, and obtained entry of a permanent injunction against Medtronic Sofamor Danek’s lumbar artificial disc products.
-Jury verdict of validity and 18% royalty upheld on appeal.
+The jury verdict of validity and 18% royalty was upheld on appeal.